-Zanta has been a well-known, supposedly reputable medication for years, and it has long been available both over-the-counter and by prescription in both brand name and generic forms.
+Zantac has been a well-known and supposedly reputable medication for years, and it has long been available both over-the-counter and by prescription in both brand name and generic forms.
 Millions of Americans have turned to the drug for help with heartburn, but some have alleged that there is a dangerous link between Zantac and cancer.

-Now, lawsuits, recalls, and shocking revelations of contamination have drawn Zantac and its generic form into the legal spotlight.
+Now, lawsuits, recalls, and shocking revelations of carcinogens in patients have drawn Zantac and its generic form into the legal spotlight.

 Zantac, known generically as ranitidine, is a medication intended to prevent and relieve acid reflux problems.
 Higher strengths are available by prescription only for especially severe conditions (like those that cause ulcers), while over-the-counter preparations are available to the average consumer to treat mild symptoms.

 The brand name product Zantac is produced and sold by pharmaceuticals manufacturer Sanofi, while generic ranitidine is available from a variety of manufacturers.

 Zantac is a member of the H2 (histamine-2) blocker class of drugs, which are used to reduce stomach acid in patients with chronic heartburn and/or gastroesophageal reflux disease (GERD).
 The drug effectively blocks the body’s histamine from activating stomach cells’ H2 receptors, preventing the production of acid.
 The effects eventually wear off and the stomach returns to making acid normally, but the temporary break reduces the overall acid volume and gives time for ulcers and other damage to heal.